Antipope Theodoric

+Biography

 The earliest record of Theodoric is his signature on a document of the antipope Clement III (Wibert) dated 4 November 1084, where he signs as cardinal deacon of S. Maria in Via Lata.
 In a letter of 29 July 1099, Clement III refers to Theoderic as one of those cardinals who anathematized Gregory VII (who died on 25 May 1085) as a heretic and simoniac.

 In 1098, Cardinal Theodoric became involved in German affairs, as papal legate of Clement III.
 Archbishop Rothardus of Mainz had not only refused to accept the legitimacy of antipope Clement III, but was working against the Emperor Henry and his antipope by rallying the bishops of Germany to meet in a synod in Mainz on 1 December 1097.
 Clement had tried several times to bring the archbishop under control.
 First, he had Rothardus summoned to the papal court to answer charges of simony; when he refused to appear, Theodoric and another bishop summoned him; finally the Deacon Hugo also summoned him.
 Having failed to appear, on 29 July 1099 the people of Mainz were released from their obedience to Rothardus and warned of the interdict that would be inflicted on any who associated with him.
 Theodoric wrote and witnessed the papal letter.
 On 18 October 1099, he was in Tivoli, where he witnessed a document of antipope Clement III in favor of Cardinal Romanus of S. Ciriaco.

 The legitimate pope, Urban II, died on 29 July 1099, and his successor Paschal II was elected at the church of San Clemente on 13 August 1099, and consecrated on 14 August 1099 in St. Peter's Basilica.
-The Antipope Clement III was expelled from Rome at the same time, and died on September 8, 1100, at Civita Castellana, some 60km (37 mi) north of Rome.
+The Antipope Clement III was expelled from Rome at the same time, and died on 8 September 1100, at Civita Castellana, some 60km (37 mi) north of Rome.